dolmades/dolmades-cli/docs/specifics.md

 `/wineprefix/drive_c/users/root` holds the user profile.
 All unix user names are being symlinked to this directory.
 This is done automatically (see `/.dolmades/start.env`) whenever a bash is invoked inside the container via `dolmades`.

+An empty dolmade allocates approximately 1G of disk space.

 # Cooking procedure

 The single steps performed during cooking are as follows: